c100bit/rails_gemfile/README.md

 `gem 'ransack'`

 **Ransack**.
 Ransack enables the creation of both simple and advanced search forms for your Ruby on Rails application. <https://github.com/activerecord-hackery/ransack>

+`gem 'devise'`

+**Devise**.
+Devise is a flexible authentication solution for Rails based on Warden. <https://github.com/plataformatec/devise>

+`gem 'state_machine', :require => 'state_machine/core'`

+**State Machine**.
+State Machine adds support for creating state machines for attributes on any Ruby class. <https://github.com/pluginaweek/state_machine>

+`gem 'whenever', require: false`

+**Whenever**.
+Whenever is a Ruby gem that provides a clear syntax for writing and deploying cron jobs. <https://github.com/javan/whenever>

+`gem 'sitemap_generator'`

+**Sitemap Generator**.
+SitemapGenerator is the easiest way to generate Sitemaps in Ruby. <https://github.com/kjvarga/sitemap_generator>

+`gem 'pry-rails', :group => :development`

+**Pry-Rails**.
+Pry is a powerful alternative to the standard IRB shell for Ruby. <https://github.com/rweng/pry-rails>

+`gem 'pry-theme', :group => :development`

+**Pry-Theme**.
+Pry Theme is a plugin for Pry, which helps you to customise your Pry colors via prytheme.rb files. <https://github.com/kyrylo/pry-theme>

+`gem 'priscilla', :group => :development`

+**Priscilla**.
+Frock up your console messages. <https://github.com/Arkham/priscilla>

+`gem 'priscilla', :group => :development`

+**Better Errors**.
+Better Errors replaces the standard Rails error page with a much better and more useful error page. <https://github.com/BetterErrors/better_errors>

+`gem 'capistrano', :group => :development`

+**Capistrano**.
+A deployment automation tool built on Ruby, Rake, and SSH. <https://github.com/capistrano/capistrano>

+`gem 'spring', :group => :development`

+**Spring**.
+Spring is a Rails application preloader.
+It speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration. <https://github.com/rails/spring>

+`gem 'spring-commands-rspec', :group => :development`

+**Spring-Commands-Rspec**.
+This gem implements the rspec command for Spring. <https://github.com/jonleighton/spring-commands-rspec>

+`gem 'shoulda-matchers', :group => :test`

+**Shoulda Matchers**.
+Shoulda Matchers provides RSpec- and Minitest-compatible one-liners that test common Rails functionality. <https://github.com/thoughtbot/shoulda-matchers>

+`gem 'rails-controller-testing', :group => :test`

+**Rails::Controller::Testing**.
+This gem brings back assigns to your controller tests as well as assert_template to both controller and integration tests.
+Note: This gem is only useful once assigns and assert_template have been removed from Rails. <https://github.com/rails/rails-controller-testing>

+`gem 'timecop', :group => :test`

+**Timecop**.
+A gem providing "time travel" and "time freezing" capabilities, making it dead simple to test time-dependent code.
+It provides a unified method to mock Time.now, Date.today, and DateTime.now in a single call. <https://github.com/travisjeffery/timecop>

+`gem 'factory_bot_rails', :group => :test`

+**Factory Bot Rails**.
+Factory_bot is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance. <https://github.com/thoughtbot/factory_bot_rails>

+`gem 'database_cleaner', :group => :test`

+**Database Cleaner**.
+Database Cleaner is a set of strategies for cleaning your database in Ruby. <https://github.com/DatabaseCleaner/database_cleaner>

+`gem 'webmock', :group => :test`

+**WebMock**.
+Library for stubbing and setting expectations on HTTP requests in Ruby. <https://github.com/bblimke/webmock>

+`gem 'simplecov', require: false, group: :test`

+**SimpleCov**.
+SimpleCov is a code coverage analysis tool for Ruby. <https://github.com/colszowka/simplecov>

+`gem 'vcr', group: :test`

+**Vcr**.
+Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests. <https://github.com/vcr/vcr>